eitansela/sagemaker-delta-sharing-demo/README.md

 This repository contains examples and related resources showing you how to preprocess, train, and serve your models using Amazon SageMaker with data fetched from [Delta Lake](https://github.com/delta-io/delta-sharing).

-The examples in this repository are for demo purposes only and not meant to be used in production:
-- The solution  is missing appropriate authorization/authentication tokens.
-- Transfer of data over the cloud will be a challenge for large datasets, mainly from cost perspective.

 ### Repository Structure

 The repository contains the following resources: